SolanaO/Developers_Survey_Analysis/README.md

 ```
 ## Results

 The outcomes for each question are outlined in the corresponding notebooks.
-A compilation of the most relevant results is available in this Medium post.
+A non-technical compilation of the most relevant results is available in this [Medium post](https://medium.com/@silviaonofrei/who-are-the-data-professionals-b81456dac51b).

 ## Requirements